 How to Create a “Windows To Go” USB drive using Rufus?

-To create a Windows To Go USB drive, in Step 9, under the Image option, select Windows To Go in place of Windows Standard Installation because we will create a Windows To Go USB flash drive for Windows PC.
+To create a Windows To Go USB drive, in Step 9, under the Image option, select Windows To Go in place of Windows Standard installation because you will create a Windows To Go USB flash drive for Windows PC.
 After that, the process is the same as mentioned in this post.

 Download Rufus